Unipisa/diaparser/README.md

 ## Performance

 `DiaParser` provides pretrained models for English, Chinese and other 17 languages of the IWPT 2020 Shared task.
-English models are trained on Penn Treebank (PTB) with 39,832 training sentences, while Chinese models are trained on Penn Chinese Treebank version 7 (CTB7) with 46,572 training sentences.
+English models are trained on the Penn Treebank (PTB) with Stanford Dependencies, with 39,832 training sentences, while Chinese models are trained on Penn Chinese Treebank version 7 (CTB7) with 46,572 training sentences.
 The other languages are trained on the Universal Dependencies treebanks [v2.5](https://universaldependencies.org).

 The performance and parsing speed of these models are listed in the following table.
-Notably, punctuation is ignored in all evaluation metrics for PTB, but reserved for CTB7.
+Notably, punctuation is ignored in all evaluation metrics for PTB, but included in all the others.

 <table>
   <thead>